thatsdone/mslice/README.md

 possible.
 Or maybe your application have a feature specifying local IP address (or corresponding interfaces) like 'ping -I' or 'ssh -B'.

-This tool can be used for those situations in generic way.
+This tool can be used for those situations in a generic way.

 ## How it Works